-In Mainland China, the planning works for the Phase 3 residential development of Le Cove Garden in Huizhou are in the final stage and the construction is expected to commence later this year.
+In Mainland China, the planning works for the Phase 3 residential development of Le Cove Garden in Huizhou are in progress.
+Construction will be commenced in the second quarter of 2024 as planned.

-In Shenyang, the foundation works for the Phase 5 development of Le Cove City are in progress.
+In Shenyang, the superstructure works for the Phase 5A development of Le Cove City are in progress.